 This amazing herb can be consumed in soft gel capsule, hard gel capsule, tablets, liquid extract, tea, and oil form.
 This variety of forms gives it’s consumers the liberty of choosing.
 Despite it’s many wonders this herb is available as an over the counter drug.
 You may not take the hassle of going to the drugstore and order it online and have it delivered to your home.
 Lastly this medicinal herb is very affordable and investment worthy.

-Toxicities are not present in saw palmetto making it very safe to consume.
+Toxicities are not present in Serenoa repens making it very safe to consume.
 However pregnant women or someone under medication must consult a doctor before taking this supplements.

 Upon consuming some mild side effects may occur before it’s effectivity, but when side effects become serious and intolerable please stop consuming it and consult your doctor immediately.
 Like any other medicine, saw palmetto has benefits but may also harm you.